While we're all rode out lockdown in our homes, the Queen was self-isolating in a castle - Windsor Castle, no less.

-The castle and all other royal residences have been closed for months due to the coronavirus crisis, but the Royal Collection Trust have confirmed today that Windsor Castle is one of the residences reopening back up to the public from 23rd July!
+The castle and all other royal residences were closed for months due to the coronavirus crisis, but the Royal Collection Trust confirmed that Windsor Castle had reopened to the public from 23rd July.

 The castle is open to members of the public throughout the year, with tickets for adults costing up to £23.50.

 Amongst the tour of the State Apartments and drawing rooms, visitors will also get a chance to see inside St. George’s Chapel, which is still a functioning place of worship to this day.
 For that reason, the chapel is closed to visitors on Sunday, which is when services take place.
 It is where famous monarchs including Henry VIII are buried, as well as Charles I.